• Skip to primary navigation

 So, I have used most of the ingredients raw in fact they all raw.
 Nothing got cooked apart from the actual beans.

-Yacon...?
-What is that?
+What is Yacon?

 I’m in love with this beautiful root veg.
-It’s juicy, crispy and tastes a little like apple although it has a different texture and sweetness.
+It’s juicy, crispy, and tastes a little like apple although it has a different texture and sweetness.

 It looks like a sweet potato shape wise but it has a dark skin.
 Yacon is also known as 'ground pear', 'sun carrot', or 'apple of the earth'.

 It’s quite sweet and juicy.
 So much so, this superb root can make a lovely substitute for apples in apple pies.
-Apparently that’s what the Incas used it a lot for.
+Apparently, that’s what the Incas used it a lot for.
 It’s an absolutely amazing root.
 We eat it in salads or raw as it is most of the time, just as an apple.
 I feel bad cooking it.

 Need to try it in a soup but I just feel like it’s going to go unnoticed.
 Please do try it whichever way you may wish.
 It’s delish!

-This is what yacon looks like ....
+This is what Yacon looks like...

 Haricot beans with yacon sweet marmande tomatoes